Each year the Society awards its Members the Research Harmonisation Award (RHA).

 2. Specific aims

 Please be clear about the aims and how you intend to complete them.
 You should include the overall outcome as well as the interim outcomes (6, 12, 18 months).
-Include any funding proposals or publications planned as part of this process.
+Detail any funding proposals or publications planned as part of this process.

 Maximum 600 words